Contact Us

 Conservatism You can’t compromise on your credibility with your P2P payment app.

 Some people don’t like to use a new product.
-As such, you need to convince them on why they should drop a FinTech product they’re acquainted with for yours.
+As such, you need to convince them of why they should drop a FinTech product they’re acquainted with for yours.

 Currency conversion All international P2P apps face this problem.

-There are over 160 currencies, and it’s very challenging to carry out currency swaps regularly.
+There are over 160 currencies, making it very challenging to conduct currency swaps regularly.

 So, you’ll need to ruminate on the issue.

-Another thing you should consider as a startup is having a marketing budget.
-Roughly said, you’ll need to spend x2 or x3 of a development budget to promote your P2P payment app.
+Another thing you should consider as a startup is having a startup marketing strategy.
+Roughly speaking, you’ll need to spend x2 or x3 of a development budget to promote your P2P payment app.

 If you spent $75,000 on the development, marketing would cost $150,000 annually.

-Now that we’ve elaborated on what you should do from the business point of view, let’s consider the technical steps to create your P2P application.
+Now that we’ve elaborated on what you should do from the business point of view, let’s consider the technical steps to create your mobile payment app.
+This Image Shows What Problems You May Encounter when Creating a Payment Application

 This side should be treated as necessary as your business side.
 The ultimate aim of this side is to create a highly desirable FinTech product.
 Let’s take a look at the details: